Christmas Cosmopolitan

 This is one of the easiest Christmas cocktail recipes you need to serve if you’re entertaining—it’s perfect for kicking off the festive season in style!
 You could call it a pomegranate ginger martini, but “Christmas Cosmopolitan” is way more fun!

-Christmas Cosmopolitan Options
+Christmas Cosmopolitan options

 Go for a flavored vodka, like citrus or mandarin, to add an extra layer of flavor.
 Not a vodka fan, try gin.
 To keep this cocktail looking as festive as possible, stick with red juice and avoid white cranberry juice.
 Be sure to use sweetened juice to balance the tartness perfectly!
 If you find that it is not sweet enough for you, you can add simple syrup to your desired sweetness level.

-How to make a Rosemary Christmas Tree
+How to make a rosemary and pomegranate seed Christmas tree garnish

+This is simple yet striking and a great way to mimic the look of a Christmas tree.
 Choose a sprig of rosemary with tight, compact leaves (like the one shown below).
-Use a toothpick to poke a hole through the center of a pomegranate seed, then carefully thread it onto the rosemary sprig.
+Use a toothpick to poke a hole through the center of a pomegranate seed, then carefully thread it onto the rosemary sprig near the top/center.
 Let the rosemary dry slightly before starting to prevent the leaves from bending while you work.

-Santa’s Rum Spiked Milk – Who says milk is just for kids?
+Santa’s Rum Spiked Milk: Who says milk is just for kids?
 Santa’s Rum Spiked Milk is a grown-up twist and your new holiday season tradition.
 Combine rich coconut milk, velvety ice cream, and a generous splash of rum for a creamy, indulgent drink.

-Pimm’s Winter Cup – The Pimm’s Winter Cup is the holiday cousin of the classic Pimm’s Cup.
+Pimm’s Winter Cup: The Pimm’s Winter Cup is the holiday cousin of the classic Pimm’s Cup.
 This hot toddy blends the refreshing taste of Pimm’s No. 1 with wintery flavors like apple, caramel and orange.

-Apple Sidecar – Add a seasonal twist to the classic Sidecar with this Apple Sidecar recipe.
+Apple Sidecar: Add a seasonal twist to the classic Sidecar with this Apple Sidecar recipe.
 A mix of cognac, apple cider and nutmeg, this cocktail has all the tang and brightness you need to balance out those heavier holiday dishes.

 Christmas Cosmopolitan